marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Integration.md

 CP4I_VERSION=2022.2.1
 ```

-With this one value, the daffy engine will be able to install the version of Cloud Pak for Integration and the Platform Navigator.
+With this one value, the Daffy engine will be able to install the version of Cloud Pak for Integration and the Platform Navigator.

-The service consist of the following products.
+The service consist of the following products:

 platform navigator